piotrsoczewka/Essential_Genes/README.md

 <img src="images/regression_performance.png" width="500" height="89.57">

+As predicted in data exploration part, my regression model predicting gene length is useless.
+Standard deviations for each metrics are rather low, which shows that model performs comparably in various tests sets.
+In each split in outer loop the most optimal degree for model functioning is 3.

+The model evaluation is not encouraging, but it is still interesting that the R2 score, despite being very low, is above 0.
+One would expect that gene length, chromosome localization and bases contents are independent features, but here I show that there is a weak relationship between them.
+Another interesting finding is that median absolute error is much lover than root mean square error.
+This means that for some genes model performs much better, having a mistake below 568 bases for 50% of the genes, while for the whole dataset the average error is 1070 bases.

+The GridSearchCV() function, in each cross_validate() split, always selected 3 as the optimal degree.
+I still want to see how model performs for other degrees.
+I create a loop in which a desired number of degrees will be tested and later metrics (R2 score, root mean square error, median absolute error)  will be shown for each degree.
+A single cross-validation will be performed since we want metrics for each degree.
+Because data sets are splited the same way during each round of cross-validation, degrees will be tested on the same datasets.
+Below I present results of evaluations of model with various polynomial degrees.

 Mean R2 score = 0.12 +/- 0.02
 Mean root mean square error = 1070.51 +/- 78.51
 Mean median absolute error = 568.66 +/- 23.33